 Bristol Drugs Project

 Bristol Drugs Project provide free and confidential support to people who are looking for help with their own alcohol and drug use, and the people who care for and about them.
 Services include support groups, drop-ins, harm reduction, and a dedicated helpline.
-Specific and targeted support is available for children and young people, students, older people, women, and the LGBTQ+ community.
+Specific and targeted support is available for children and young people, students, older people, women, and the LGBTQIA+ community.
 A specific service is available for recent drug and alcohol-related bereavements.

 Freedom